-Manage Data Refinery flows
+Managing Data Refinery flows

 A Data Refinery flow is an ordered set of steps to cleanse, shape, and enhance data.
 As you refine your data by applying operations to a data set, you dynamically build a customized Data Refinery flow that you can modify in real time and save for future use.

-- Save Data Refinery flows
+- Save a Data Refinery flow

-- Cancel Data Refinery flow runs
+- Run or schedule a job for Data Refinery flow

 - Change the source of a Data Refinery flow